 Your 20s were a time to experiment with personal style.
 Your 30s were a time to get comfortable with your look while making important life moves.
 Your 40s are time to take the results of that success and reinvest it in you.
 See a look you’d like to emulate in a magazine.
 Rip it out, put it your pocket.
 Once you’ve collected a half-dozen, step into a top menswear store near you, develop a relationship with a salesperson, and be prepared to plunk down a not-insignificant amount of moolah on clothes.
 Don’t worry: Pieces from this splurge should serve you well into your dotage.
-Follow these 25 Rules of Office Style and your investments should result in a promotion.

-Eat a 3-Star Michelin Restaurant
+Eat at a 3-Star Michelin restaurant

 Flirt with confidence